paleobiologyGrader/bfgeosci541/lab4_paleo.md

   > Ordovician <- cullMatrix(PresencePBDB,minOccurrences=2,minDiversity=25)

-4. I plotted the paleo longitudinal coordinates against the geoplate positions and saw a
+4. I plotted the DCA1 vs. average longitudinal coordinates for each geoplate and achieved a correlation of 0.01076781.
+By doing the same thing but with the DCA2 axis I achieved a correlation coefficient of -0.3574918.
+Following from this it would be reasonable to assume two things.
+First, the DCA2 is more closely related to the average geoplate longitudes in the Ordovician dataset.
+Secondly, because of the low correlation of the points, it can be concluded that no clear relationship exists between the distribution of geoplates and the DCA axes.
+  > ordolng <- scores(OrdoDCA, display="sites")

+  > longitudes <- tapply(Ordovician[,"paleolng"],Ordovician[,"geoplate"],mean)

+  > combinedlng <- merge(ordolng,longitudes,by="row.names")

+  > cor(combinedlng[,"DCA1"],combinedlng[,"y"])

-  > plot(tapply(Ordovician[,"paleolng"],Ordovician[,"geoplate"],mean))
+  > cor(combinedlng[,"DCA2"],combinedlng[,"y"])